Woodloch Scouts are "all-in" for OPERATION COOKIE DROP!

 They’re a reminder to our protectors of exactly what they’re protecting.

 “They’re a small token of gratitude… but it’s a great way for all of us to start,” says Joey Ranner, Activities Director.
 “I have to smile every time we start initiatives like this- our guests (Scouts and non-scouts alike) spring into action and share that Woodloch warmth with others.
+Our collaboration collected well over 1,000 boxes of cookies for troops last year.
 Watching a plan unfold firsthand reminds me of how fortunate I am to work with such good company.”

 If you’ve happened to outgrow your berets and would still like to help, fear not: all of our guests are free to write letters in our lobby and purchase cookies for the cause.